-The most famous, and I believe the first, study that pointed to the adverse effects of choice was in 2000 and the subject was jam.
-Researchers found that more people purchased jam when there were less options available.
+The most famous and, I believe, the first study that pointed to the adverse effects of choice was in 2000.
+The subject was jam.
+Researchers found that more people purchased jam when fewer options were available.

-Of course, Barry Schwartz gave the famous Ted Talk on choice (and wrote the book about it).
+Of course, Barry Schwartz gave the famous Ted Talk on choice (and wrote the book on it).
 Watch it if you haven’t already:

 Schwartz summarized the negative sides of choice by two features:

-There’s also a third negative effect of excess choice, decision fatigue, that I’ll explain.
+There’s also a third negative effect of excess choice, ego depletion, which I’ll explain as well.

-Especially for CTAs, more is not better.
-It’s become a cliche by now in marketing to judge pieces of content and landing pages by their “one call to action,” and for good reason.
-The more options you give, the more you distract them from the desired goal.
+Especially for calls to action (CTA), more is not better.
+By now, it’s a marketing cliche to judge content and landing pages by their “one call to action,” and for good reason.
+The more options you give, the more you distract users from the desired goal.

 Here’s a good example from MarketingSherpa.
-To begin developing a testing culture, WhirlPool started small: they tested some simple changes in an email campaign.
-Here was their original:
+To begin developing a testing culture, WhirlPool started small: They tested some simple changes in an email campaign.

 Here was their treatment:

-So they basically just went minimal and eliminated all of the secondary CTAs and photographs.
+So, they basically went minimalist and eliminated all the secondary CTAs and photographs.
 The result?
 The treatment with the single, focused CTA achieved a 42% increase in clicks for Whirlpool.

 Generally, the more choices you have, the worse you feel after you buy.
 Why?
 Because your standards have been raised, and now all you can think about is how much better the other options may have been.